DFE-Digital/get-into-teaching-app/docs/content.md

 5. Go to the url: http://127.0.0.1:3000 and insert a / on the end
 6. The copied path will be something like this: /workspaces/get-into-teaching-app/app/views/content/a-day-in-the-life-of-a-teacher.md
-7. Edit this path to only be the necessary page path: /a-day-in-the-life-of-a-teacher
+7. Edit this path to only be the necessary page path: /a-day-in-the-life-of-a-teacher The url is http://127.0.0.1:3000/a-day-in-the-life-of-a-teacher

-The url is http://127.0.0.1:3000/a-day-in-the-life-of-a-teacher
+8. You will need to CTL-Save a change in Visual Studio Code before viewing it in preview.
+You can just refresh the preview URL after you save a change to view it.

 ## Saving a change
 When you have made a change in Visual Studio Code and want to save your work.